-How To A DIY Cat Tree:
+How To A DIY Cat Tree

 Take the 18-inch pre-primed boards and miter them 30 degrees at the top.
 You can either cut them with a table saw or a miter saw.
 Then connect the boards together.
 Screw the pieces together with 1 ¼-inch trim head screws.
-Once you have everything built, use wood glue and a rubber mallet to secure the pieces together.
+Once everything is built, use wood glue and a rubber mallet to secure the pieces together.

-How To Build A DIY Cat Tree:
+How To Build A DIY Cat Tree

 Did you know that cats sleep 70% of their lives?
-That equals out to be 16 hours a day.
+That equals out to 16 hours a day.
 The remaining 8 hours are spent playing, eating, grooming, and occasionally napping.
 A great investment for any cat owner is building your own cat tree.
 Not only does this give the kitty something fun to do, but it also allows them to be more active.

-DIY Cat Tree:
+DIY Cat Tree

 A cat tree is a tall piece of furniture that allows your cat to climb and play.
-The good news is that they're very easy to make, so you can build your cat one yourself!
+The good news is that they're very easy to make, so you can build your cat yourself!

 Here's what you'll need: